rust-lang/rustc-dev-guide/src/building/suggested.md

 `.vim/coc-settings.json` and enter the same settings as above, but replacing `editor.formatOnSave: true,` with `"coc.preferences.formatOnSaveFiletypes": ["rust"],`.

+> NOTE: The configuration once suggested disabling build scripts, but after
+> the version `2022-04-14` this was fixed by introducing an option for customizing
+> the command rust-analyzer uses to run build scripts.
+Please ensure that `rust-analyzer`
+> is up to date before enabling these options.
+If you do not wish to enable
+> `rust-analyzer.cargo.useRustcWrapperForBuildScripts`, the
+> `rust-analyzer.cargo.buildScripts.overrideCommand` option should be set as same as
+> `rust-analyzer.checkOnSave.overrideCommand` instead of the suggested value.
+>
+> If you are not developing for the compiler, you do not need to configure the build scripts
+> like in the configuration and you can disable proc macros and build scripts.

 If running `./x.py check` on save is inconvenient, in VS Code you can use a [Build Task] instead: